 Summary

-IHV general is an excellent platform for creating a container runtime environment as is needed for SAP Data Hub.
-Composible infrastructure allows you to define appropriate hardware from software descriptions.
-This means you can easily scale, adjust and customize your environment to fit your needs, as you move from a proof-of-concept toward a production environment.
+SUSE CaaS Platform is an excellent environment for creating an SAP Data Hub implementation.
+This composable infrastructure allows you to define appropriate hardware from software descriptions.
+This means you can easily scale, adjust, and customize your environment to fit your needs, as you move from a proof-of-concept toward a production environment.

 SUSE CaaS Platform is an enterprise Kubernetes container platform that provides software infrastructure for not only the SAP Data Hub software described in this reference, but also the data analytics applications you will build to ingest and manage your data.

-All of the software environments in this reference architecture are supported products and have been tested to work together on IHV general gear.
+All of the software environments in this reference architecture are supported products and have been tested to work together on industry standard x86-64 gear.

+Join the best.
+Run your SAP solutions on SUSE.

 Appendices / References